 Engineers are experimenting with the killing quality of the UV aspect of light, and they are developing products for use all around the house.
-Hop on Amazon, and you'll see dozens of UV-emitting products you can wave over your hands, your utensils, your cooking surfaces, and more in order to kill germs that could cause harm.
+Hop on Amazon and you'll see dozens of UV-emitting products you can wave over your hands, your utensils, your cooking surfaces, and more in order to kill germs that could cause harm.

 But damaging light doesn't just come from a gadget.
 Damaging rays of sunlight can stream through unprotected windows and open doors.
-That light could, without proper protections and planning, render your probiotic products less effective.
+That light could, without proper protection and planning, render your probiotic products less effective.

 Consider this: In a study published in the journal Lasers in Surgery and Medicine, researchers experimented with using blue light (which is quite close to UV light on the spectrum) to combat helicobacter pylori.
 These h. pylori cells are responsible for a remarkable number of negative conditions, including ulcers.
-In this study, researchers were able to reduce the size of H. pylori colonies by 91 percent with blue light alone.
+In this study, researchers were able to reduce the size of H. pylori colonies by 91% with blue light alone.